JayCrlt/GitHub_Tutorial/Courses/RMarkdown_basics.md

 ---

 This document is a ``RMarkdown``.\
-It will be presented at the beginning, and can / <u> **should** </u> be used to explain to your readers the purpose of this repository.
+It will be presented at the beginning, and can / **should** be used to explain to your readers the purpose of this repository.

 Because you are working in ecology 🌱, one of the best use you can do, is to use a GitHub Repository to store:
 - Your Data 📝